aaronauyoong/code-refactor-exercise/README.md

 ## Enhancements made (HTML)
 Below are a list of improvements made to the HTML source code:
 - Added comments to highlight key areas, for easier notation and reference for future developers who may work on this code.
-- Modified title to <title>Horiseon Social Solution Services</title>.
+- Modified webpage title to <title>Horiseon Social Solution Services</title>.
-- Added a <meta> tag to aid in search engine optimisation.
+- Added a meta tag to aid in search engine optimisation.
 Attributes added include keywords & description.
-- Added semantic elements to replace the generic <div> in the original source code.
-Semantic elements include <header>, <nav>,  <section>, <article>, <footer>.
+- Added semantic elements to replace the generic div in the original source code.
+Semantic elements include header, nav, section, article, footer.
 - Added proper indentation for easier visualisation of parent and child tags.
-- Added a <title> attribute to the div tag for the primary background image to aid with accessibility.
+- Added a title attribute to the div tag for the primary background image to aid with accessibility.
-- Fixed the broken link for Search Engine Optimization in the new <nav> segment, so it leads to the correct part of the webpage.
+- Fixed the broken link for Search Engine Optimization in the new nav segment, so it leads to the correct part of the webpage.
-- Added &nbsp;&nbsp; to separate each link in the <nav> segment.
+- Added '&nbsp &nbsp' to separate each link in the nav segment.
-- Added class="footer h2" to style <h2> in the footer.
+- Added class="footer h2" to style h2 in the footer.

 ## Enhancements made (CSS)
 - Added comments to highlight key areas, for easier notation for future developers who may work on this code.
 - Re-ordered/rearranged the style sheet, so it follows a logical & clear structure.
-- Added a <nav> CSS segment so the new section can fit with the website theme.
+- Added a nav CSS segment so the new section can fit with the website theme.

 ---